Zero Waste Bathroom Swaps

 Toilet Cleaner

-Good old baking soda (bi-carb soda) + vinegar!
+Good old bicarb soda (baking soda) + vinegar!

 How to clean the toilet with baking soda & vinegar: